 For children (with temporary or permanent hair loss)

 If you are under 18 your entitlement is $1226.66 (GST incl) over a 3-year period or until you turn 18, if that happens first.
 You can claim all or part of your $1226.66 entitlement at any time over the entitlement period.

 In exceptional situations the Ministry of Health will consider:

 - Allowing access to your next entitlement earlier (Early Access)

 - Making the start date of your next entitlement earlier (New Term), or

 - Approving actual costs over and above your current entitlement (Top Up) If you are 18 or over and your growth has been affected by cancer or cancer interventions you may still be entitled to $1226.66 over a 3-year period.
 To apply for this entitlement you need to contact the Ministry of Health and provide supporting medical information.

 Requests for this entitlement should be sent to:

 What if the wig or hairpiece that I choose costs more than I am entitled to?

 Where an item is purchased that is more than your entitlement balance you are responsible for the additional cost.
-For example if you have temporary hair loss and the Wig or Hairpiece you have chosen for your first purchase costs $495, the final cost to you will be $86.12.
-You or the supplier can claim the remaining $408.88 from Sector Services.
+For example if you have temporary hair loss and the wig or hairpiece you have chosen for your first purchase costs $495, the final cost to you will be $86.12.
+You or the supplier can claim the remaining $408.88 from Sector Operations.